garronej/node-python-messaging/README.md

 The module provide two function  decodePdu and buildSmsSubmitPdus

-*decodePdu* will decode any PDU originated from service center, meaning a SMS-DELIVER or a SMS-STATUS-REPORT pdu.
+*decodePdu* will decode any PDU originated from service center, meaning a SMS-DELIVER or a SMS-STATUS-REPORT pdu. ( SMS-SUBMIT-REPORT not supported )

 *buildSmsSubmitPdus* will create a SMS-SUBMIT pdu ready to be sent.
-It the text is too long to fit in one SMS it will be split among multiples pdus.
+If the text is too long to fit in one SMS it will be split among multiples pdus.

 All the technical specification are described in 3GPP TS 03.40

 Original python project: https://github.com/pmarti/python-messaging/
-NOTE: The port does not include MMS yet.
+NOTE: The port does not include MMS yet

 SMS Features
 ============